 Next day.
 Same spot.
 Now everybody came on time.
 Six people were taken in two stages.

 To avoid attracting attention, Schütz and Jensch changed their luxury cars like shirts.
-The Playboy passports were followed by other fantasy products, and finally even UN ID cards.
+Other fantasy products followed the Playboy passports, and finally, even UN ID cards.
 The Munich supplier soon became dispensable.
-For the two commercial escape helpers had found a cheaper source of supply — a printing company in Spain, where they had introduced themselves as emissaries of the German Consulate General in Barcelona.
+The two commercial escape helpers had found a cheaper source of supply — a printing company in Spain, where they had introduced themselves as emissaries of the German Consulate General in Barcelona.

-But Schütz and Jensch had not expected the conscientiousness of Spanish security authorities: During a routine check of the printing house for possible pamphlets against the Franco regime, secret police discovered the passports in October 1963.
+But Schütz and Jensch had not expected Spanish security authorities’ conscientiousness: During a routine check of the printing house for possible pamphlets against the Franco regime, secret police discovered the passports in October 1963.
 They immediately suspected a Communist network of agents and intercepted the two Berliners on the street at night.

 For seven weeks, the illegal legacies squeezed the beds of the remand prison Castellón.
 Then they returned to Germany without a verdict: the Spanish security service had had “corresponding German offices” (Schütz) insure the passport collectors’ activities, which were in reality anti-Communist.
 And Schütz remembers with pleasure how warmly he was received in Berlin after the Spanish affair by the present head of the State Office for the Protection of the Constitution, Senate Councillor Eberhard Zachmann.